ralinc/rest-api-with-flask-and-python/README.md

-# rest-api-with-flask-and-python
+# REST APIs with Flask and Python

-REST APIs with Flask and Python
+This repository is a playground for building REST APIs with Flask and Python.